MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/how-to-use-adal-authentication-4-2.md

 ---

-# How-to: use ADAL authentication
+# How to: Use Azure Portal to configure for RMS authentication

 Authentication with Azure RMS for your app using Azure Active Directory Authentication Library (ADAL).